 1/1 NFTs most closely approximate traditional fine art collecting:

-• Long-term holding: Serious collectors treat as long-term art investments
+- Long-term holding: Serious 1/1 collectors treat purchases as long-term art investments, not short-term flips

-• Gallery equivalents: SuperRare functions like a digital Chelsea gallery
+- Gallery equivalents: SuperRare functions as a digital equivalent of a curated gallery

-This contrasts with PFP speculation, where utility (community access, token airdrops) drives much of the value proposition.
+This contrasts with PFP speculation, where community access, token airdrops, and brand utility drive much of the value proposition — not the individual artistic work.

 History

-• 2020: Beeple begins daily crypto art drops on Nifty Gateway; XCOPY and Pak build significant collector bases
+- 2020: Beeple begins daily drops on Nifty Gateway; XCOPY and Pak build significant collector bases; SuperRare and Foundation establish themselves as primary 1/1 platforms

-• 2021 H1: SuperRare and Foundation become hubs for top 1/1 artists; genre matures
+- H1 2021: SuperRare and Foundation become hubs for top 1/1 artists; genre matures; secondary market volume grows

-• 2024–2025: 1/1 market most resilient segment of NFT market; institutional collecting of digital art continues
+- 2024–2025: 1/1 market is the most resilient segment of the NFT market; institutional collecting of digital art continues; Tezos and Base emerge as secondary 1/1 ecosystems

 See Also